 (Cross Reference: THE 154) Musical Theatre Workshop is an ensemble open to students at all levels of vocal study.
 Emphasis will be given to preparing and coaching scenes from various musicals and performance of these scenes.
-May be repeated by credit Prerequisite: Permission of the instructor.
+May be repeated for additional credit.
+Prerequisite: Permission of the instructor.